projection-engine/projection-engine/COMMIT_NOTES.md

-- BenchmarkAPI tweaks
+- New camera UBO integrated with other shaders
-- Metrics view
+- Organizing camera worker UBO mapping